-Louis Claude Purser Senior Lecturer in Classical Archaeology
+Louis Claude Purser Associate Professor in Classical Archaeology

-I studied Archaeology at the University of Newcastle upon Tyne and worked for a number of years at the University of Oxford, where I also held a British Academy Post-Doctoral Fellowship, before coming to Trinity in 1994.
-I was nominated a Samuel H. Kress Lecturer of the Archaeological Institute of America for 2010-2011.
+I studied Archaeology at the University of Newcastle upon Tyne and held a British Academy Post-Doctoral Fellowship at the University of Oxford, before coming to Trinity in 1994.
+I was nominated as Samuel H. Kress Lecturer of the Archaeological Institute of America for 2010-2011.
 In the Spring of 2013 I held the Frederic Lindley Morgan Visiting Chair in Architectural Design at the University of Louisville, Kentucky.
-I am a member of the Advisory Board for the journal Nikephoros: Zeitschrift für Sport und Kultur im Altertum.
-I am also a Corresponding Member of the Archaeological Institute of America.
+For 2018-19 I have been nominated as a Samuel H. Kress Alumni Lecturer for the AIA.

-My research has three main strands, but all stem originally from my interest in Roman construction and building technology.
-Firstly, I am particularly interested in the quarrying, transport, distribution and use of decorative stones in the Roman world, for which I am compiling a database of all known applications, whether primary or re-use; this will also include ancient source materials as I am keen to identify areas of symbolism in the use of these stones.
-Secondly, I work on ancient spectacle and the buildings which were developed to accommodate the different types of entertainment; I have particularly concentrated on the situation in the Eastern Mediterranean.
-My third main research interest is urbanisation in the ancient world, and particularly the development of the City of Rome.
-I am currently working on two major projects: Cassiodorus and spectacle in late antiquity; and the symbolism of Egyptian stones used in the ancient city of Rome.
+My research is based in and aroundmy interest in Roman construction and building technology.
+Firstly, I am particularly interested in the quarrying, transport, distribution and use of decorative stones in the Roman world; secondly, I work on ancient spectacle and the buildings which were developed to accommodate the different types of entertainment; thirdly, urbanisation in the ancient world, and particularly the development of the City of Rome.

-- ‘Roman Amphitheatre’, Encyclopedia of Global Archaeology, Springer 2013
+- ‘Roman Amphitheatre’, Encyclopedia of Global Archaeology, 2nd ed Springer 2018

 - Spectacle in the Roman World, Bristol Classical Press, London 2011